Prospective Student-Athlete Information - Women's Tennis

 We are excited about your interest in the University of North Texas and Mean Green women's tennis.

-Under head coach Sujay Lama, the tennis team has won three conference championships and advanced to the NCAA Tournament three times in the last six years.
+Under head coach Sujay Lama, the tennis team has won three conference championships and advanced to the NCAA Tournament three times in the last seven years.

 Quick Hits On North Texas